 Students conduct an inventory on what your university is already doing on the 17 SDG themes in education, research and operations.
 The results can be shared via social media, an interactive website and feed into ideas on what else the university should do to advance the SDGs.

 2. Poster Campaign

-Work together with journalists and designers to run workshops with students to develop posters on the SDGs.
+Run workshops with students to develop posters on the SDGs.
 One poster per SDG.
 The posters could portrait facts, explain what each SDG is or how they are relevant for students and staff.
 Then run a campaign where the posters are hung up in hallways, classrooms or entrance halls.
 Once the posters are up, run a competition in which students can win a cool prize, if they manage to take a photo of themselves in front of all the 17 posters and share with you why they find the SDGs important.

 3. SDG Theme Months